sablier-labs/v1-safe-app/README.md

 # Sablier Safe App

-The Sablier Safe App brings real-time finance to [Gnosis Safe](https://gnosis-safe.io/) users by allowing them to use the [Sablier](https://sablier.finance) platform.
+This Safe App brings real-time finance to [Gnosis Safe](https://gnosis-safe.io/) users by allowing them to use the [Sablier](https://sablier.finance) platform.
 Read more about Safe Apps [here](https://docs.gnosis.io/safe/docs/sdks_safe_apps/).

-This opens up the opportunity for organisations to pay and interact with each other in new ways without having to give custody of funds to a single member:
+Sablier opens up the opportunity for organisations to pay and interact with each other in new ways without having to give custody of funds to a single member:

-1. "Continuous" payroll or freelancing
+1. Vesting; streaming governance tokens to early investors.
-2. Vesting, imagine streaming governance tokens to early investors
+2. "Continuous" payroll or freelancing
-3. Subscriptions, paying for a product or a service in real-time
+3. Subscriptions, paying for a product or a service in real-time.

 ## Usage :money_with_wings: